See: on-page navigation

 - Set the default link instructions for non-essential outbound links to open a new window and use nofollow, noopener and other link qualifications.
 See also: UGC (User Generated Content), and sponsored.

-- Stay informed on SEO events and news (by visiting the weekly videos by Barry Schwartz).
+- Stay informed on Search Engine Optimization news (by visiting the weekly videos).

 - Use Asynchronous script loading.